 - Click on the “hamburger” menu button located at the far left of the search bar.

-- Choose My Maps from the menu that appears.
+- Choose Your Places from the menu that appears.

 - In the new window that pops up, click Maps in the top right corner and then click Create Map at the bottom of the screen.

 - Search for a location in the Google search bar.
 On the menu that appears for the location, click Add to Map or under the name of your map, you can hover over the name of this new location and click on the + sign that appears after the name.

 - Search for more locations and add them to your map.
 Additional locations are added to the map by searching locations and clicking the “+ Add to Map” option.